Joi T. Arcand: ayâtaskisow

 RHW, Hill, Rawlinson

-ayâtaskisow in Plains Cree dialect, expresses when one is firmly planted or deeply rooted.
-Arcand contemplates her place in and connection to the Great Plains, specifically her family farm on the Muskeg Lake Cree Nation in Saskatchewan.
-Arcand reflects on the intersections between Indigenous history and her father’s experience as a farmer on the Muskeg Lake reservation.
-Arcand’s ambitious work is informed by her family’s experience with federally introduced agricultural policies in Saskatchewan—that set up First Nations people to assimilate into the settler population.
+In Plains Cree dialect, ayâtaskisow expresses when one is firmly planted or deeply rooted.
+Arcand contemplates her place on and in connection to the Great Plains, specifically her family’s farm on the Muskeg Lake Cree Nation in Saskatchewan.
+Arcand’s investigation of her family history and agriculture spans the reserve period implemented through the Indian Act in 1876 and administered by the federal government of Canada.